InnovateHealthLab/mpox-project-backend/readme.md

 ```
 License

-This project is licensed under the MIT License.}$
+This project is licensed under the MIT License.